getsentry/zeus/README.md

 - travis-ci.com and GitHub Enterprise are not yet supported.
 - Notifications will only be triggered for users which have authenticated against Zeus.

+If you want to use Zeus with a build system that's not currently supported, see the details on "Hooks" in the documentation.

 ### Supported Artifact Types

 While you can upload any kind of Artifact to zeus (e.g. ``.html`` output), the platform has knowledge of certain types